daniel5151/aoc20/README.md

     - the string should include a `-H 'cookie: <cookie.txt>'` component.

 Alternatively, you can just invoke `cargo run --release -- <day> <question>` manually, though it will not automatically download input data.

+## Q: Why use a macro to parse input?

+Speed!

+If I'd used a function, I'd have to explicitly specify the return type (e.g `HashMap<usize, Vec<(usize, usize)>>` or what have you).

+> Okay, so why not just use a closure then?
+That'll infer the types for you!

+Yeah, sure, but then error handling would be more annoying, since the return value would have to be wrapped with `Ok()`.

+So yeah, it's a bit weird, but there is a method to the madness.